JoaoJungblut/Multivariate_Cointegration_in_Statistical_Arbitrage/README.md

 The provided Excel files, Ibovespa.xlsx, StockPrice.xlsx and MarketComposition.xlsx, constitute the databases for project development, respectively, containing information such as Bovespa index data, adjusted closing prices of stocks, and market composition.

-Additionally, there is a CSV file, FF_factors.csv, that stores Fama-French factor data generated in another repository.
+Additionally, there is a CSV file, FF_factors.csv, that stores Fama-French factor data generated in another repository, "BR-Fama-French-Factors".
 These data are used for conducting robustness tests, expanding the analysis and validation of the proposed model.